pipebots/sprintBotBLEControl/Documentation.md

 These are triggered using interupts so a pulse is not missed.
 These count the encoder counts and adjust the wheel position and total full revolution counters.

 #### Encoder Counts
 Pololu 3499 Encider has 20 counts per rev when counting both edges of both channels.
 We are just counting one edge of one channel, so 5 counts per revolution.
-The gear ratio is 31.25 = 156.25 counts per rev of gearbox output shaft.
+The gear ratio of the motor is 62.5.
+5 * 62.5 =

+ 31.25 = 156.25 counts per rev of gearbox output shaft.

 * Spur gear to ring gear ratio is: Spur gear PCD=15mm, PCD internal ring =120mm 120/15=8